Herbalife shares slump on Nu Skin, Ackman's 'new' information

-BOSTON/NEW YORK (Reuters) - Shares in nutrition company Herbalife Ltd (HLF.N), which billionaire investor William Ackman has accused of being a fraud, fell 7.5 percent on Wednesday, feeling the pressure from rival cosmetics maker Nu Skin’s cut to sales forecasts.
+BOSTON/NEW YORK, Oct 7 (Reuters) - Shares in nutrition company Herbalife Ltd, which billionaire investor William Ackman has accused of being a fraud, fell 7.5 percent on Wednesday, feeling the pressure from rival cosmetics maker Nu Skin’s cut to sales forecasts.

 On Tuesday, Ackman, who has bet $1 billion that Herbalife’s shares will fall after accusing the company of running a pyramid scheme, said that he had more information on Herbalife when asked about it by a reporter at a conference sponsored by Bloomberg.
 Herbalife denies running a pyramid scheme where members make more money by bringing in new members than selling the actual product.